 How does it work?

-- When they go to the office the next day, the employee will need to "check-in" in order for their credentials to reactivated to allow them to enter the building.
+When they go to the office the next day, the employee will need to "check-in" in order for their credentials to reactivate to allow them to enter the building.

 ❗️Tip: If your company doesn't have Envoy protect, sign up here to become a part of the beta program.